Industrial/PhD Course: Advanced FPGA-based Controllers for Power Electronic and Drive Applications

 The participants will be grouped and asked to team work on several case study scenarios and tasks proposed along the course.
 The assessment in this course will be done through a final multi-choice test in combination with delivery of exercises reports

-6000 DKK for PhD students outside of Denmark and 8000 DKK for the Industry.
+6000 DKK for PhD students outside of Denmark and 1500 DKK for PhD students in Denmark, who are not from AAU.
+8000 DKK for the Industry.

 Department of Energy Technology